TRAVEL :

 Checked Luggage Searches

-Checked luggage may also be searched without your presense.
+Checked luggage may also be searched without your presence.
 This is done randomly OR when entering the country from certain places that are known not to search for explosives on THEIR end.
-This consists of dumping everything out on a table, rumaging through it and stuffing it back in your suit case.
+This consists of dumping everything out on a table, rummaging through it and stuffing it back in your suit case.
 Due to the quantities being processed this is NOT a neat process.
 If you are carrying small items like tools or pocket knives in your checked luggage (or any other loose items), it may help prevent them from getting lost to seal them in a clear zip-lock plastic bag.
 If your luggage is searched this way they leave a printed note inside indicating that it was searched.

 I searched my carry-on computer bag for any tools after 9/11 and missed a thin 6" warding file.
-It got by 3-4 searchs by airport security but was finaly found in Atlanta the last time I flew.
+It got by 3-4 searches by airport security but was finally found in Atlanta the last time I flew.
 Because it didn't have a point the fellow let it go.
 He shouldn't have as it could have easily been broken to produce a very sharp point.
 I left it with friends in Costa Rica. . .

 The tools that had been in my computer bag (small screwdrivers, pliers, picks, tape measure) are now in a zip-lock bag that I carry in my checked luggage.